metageeky/screen-reader-messaging/README.md

 <script src="sr-messaging.js"></script>
 ```

-Upon page load, the SRM library will be available for use:
+Shortly after page load, the SRM library will be available for use.
+A slight delay (usually <1 second) is needed for the accessibility tree to recognize the ARIA-live region added to the DOM by the script.

+Using the script involves requesting the messaging object and then directing a message to it:

 ```
 let srm = ScreenReaderMessenger.getMessenger();
 srm.say('Hello World!');